 Franklin County Agricultural Fair Offers Diverse Musical Performances

-Attendees to the 2017 Franklin County Agricultural Fair will be entertained and treated to a range of musical styles performing on the Harvester Stage Wednesday, Sept.
-13 through Saturday, Sept.
-16 at the Franklin County Recreation Park, 2150 Sontag Road in Rocky Mount.
-The Harvester Stage, sponsored by Harvester Performance Center, will feature a dynamic lineup of six professional bands and community musicians.
+Attendees to the 2017 Franklin County Agricultural Fair were entertained and treated to a range of musical styles performing on the Harvester Stage during fair week at the Franklin County Recreation Park, 2150 Sontag Road in Rocky Mount.
+The Harvester Stage, sponsored by Harvester Performance Center, featured a dynamic lineup of six professional bands and community musicians.

-The bands that will perform on the Harvester Stage are: Latin Clave, Sons of Thunder, Russell Moore & IIIrd Tyme Out, Franklin County JAM students, Groova Scape, Matt Powell, and Julie Roberts.
+The bands that performed on the Harvester Stage are: Latin Clave, Sons of Thunder, Russell Moore & IIIrd Tyme Out, Franklin County JAM students, Groova Scape, Matt Powell, and Julie Roberts.